 We accept all major credit cards through our PayPal shopping cart.
 A PayPal account is not required to make a purchase.
 See payment options at checkout.

 Located at 322 EV Farm Drive, in Blairsville, Georgia, 30512, we sell wild herbs and handcrafted products - all produced and packaged on our family farm in the North Georgia Mountains.
 Celebrating the Appalachians where sustainable farming is a way of life, we appreciate our customers and promise to provide the best service, the highest quality merchandise, a secure shopping experience, and fair prices.
-The best way to reach us is by email at firstname.lastname@example.org, but you can also call resident herbalist Janice Boling at 706-897-9435.
+The best way to reach us is by email at firstname.lastname@example.org -- we answer emails several times daily.
+You can also call resident herbalist Janice Boling at 706-897-9435 but mobile service here in the mountains is sketchy at best.
+It may be a few days or even a week before voicemail messages are answered.

 We believe the best way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life - it is not a quick fix.